Review of the Residential Tenancies Act

 Around a third of new Victorian homes are apartments.
 20 years ago, it was around 5%.
 We want to make sure all apartments are built to an acceptable standard.

 The Victoria Planning Provisions and all planning schemes now refer to the Better Apartments Design Standards.

-The Better Apartments on the Planning website has information about the Standards.
+The on the Planning website has information about the Standards.
 The page also has information about the Apartment Design Guidelines for Victoria, planning advisory notes and a buyers and renters guide for better apartment living.

 Reviewed 14 March 2019